-Over the past several months, Wilderness Medical Associates International (WMAI) has been creating guidelines to help inform sponsors in methods to help decrease the risk of running courses in alignment with state and local mandates.
-For learners who are new to a WMAI course these changes will probably feel seamless and the new procedures will be the norm.
-WMAI certification graduates will be cognizant of course changes but through their medical knowledge understand that they are clear extensions of “scene safety” and “proper PPE use”.
+Since March of 2020, Wilderness Medical Associates International (WMAI) has been creating guidelines to help inform sponsors in methods to help decrease the risk of running courses in alignment with state and local mandates.
+For learners who are new to a WMAI course, these changes will probably feel seamless and the new procedures will be the norm.
+WMAI certification graduates will be cognizant of course changes and recognize them as clear extensions of “scene safety” and “proper PPE use”.
 Whichever category you are in, we want to share some information on this topic.

 Any learner who is experiencing or has in the 14 days prior to the first day of their course experienced any COVID-19 symptoms as defined by the CDC (Centers for Disease Control), including but not exclusively: fever, shortness of breath, loss of smell or taste, or any flu symptoms should not attend a course.
-Those who have, in the 14 days prior to course, had contact with a COVID-19 positive or suspected positive person or received instruction from a public health authority to self-observe, self-isolate, or self-quarantine should also not travel to the training site.
+Those who are unvaccinated and have, in the 14 days prior to course, had contact with a COVID-19 positive or suspected positive person or received instruction from a public health authority to self-observe, self-isolate, or self-quarantine should also not travel to the training site.
 Vaccinated individuals with an exposure as described immediately above should consult the host and instructor and determine if they are able to attend the course if they present negative tests prior to the course start.
 This decision will be made on a case-by-case basis for each class.

 CDC defined COVID-19 Higher Risk Individuals should consult with their primary care provider and make a thorough assessment of all current factors to determine if they should travel to and attend a WMAI medical course or postpone to a future course.
 These risk factors include age and comorbidities like high blood pressure, heart disease, diabetes, conditions that compromise the immune system, and obesity.